madjeek-web/Popup-Blocker-Pro/README.md

 STEP 3 : OPEN THE EXTENSIONS PAGE IN CHROME
 Open Google Chrome (the browser)

-In the address bar (at the top, where you type website addresses), type exactly :
+In the address bar (at the top, where you type website addresses), type exactly:

 chrome://extensions
 Press Enter

 RESULT : You arrive at a page showing all extensions installed in Chrome.